-At a time when we are uncertain about how and where our children are going to be educated, Pinecrest Gardens understands the importance of providing an educational platform where students can learn and grow together.
-Pinecrest Gardens wanted this to be a platform where it could teach your child science art on-site and online, so it asked its Artist-in-Residence, Xavier Cortada, to create a curriculum for its new Cortada Science Art Academy at Pinecrest Gardens (CSAAPG).
-Developed through the lens of three decades of art projects and programming across six continents, Cortada’s CSAAPG curriculum is being taught as after-school courses by Adam Roberti.
-Roberti, who directs Cortada Projects, has a Masters in Professional Science and has trained Miami-Dade County Public School science and art teachers, organized science art seminars in every Miami-Dade County Public Library Branch and provided presentations to students across many Pinecrest schools.
+Pinecrest Gardens wanted to help create a platform where it could teach your child science art on-site, so it asked its Artist-in-Residence, Xavier Cortada, to create a curriculum for its new Cortada Science Art Academy (CSAA).
+Developed through the lens of three decades of art projects and programming across six continents, Cortada’s CSAA curriculum is being taught as an after-school program by Adam Roberti.
+Roberti, who directs Cortada’s Foundation, has a Masters in Professional Science and has trained Miami-Dade County Public School science and art teachers, organized science art seminars in every Miami-Dade County Public Library Branch and provided presentations to students across many Pinecrest schools.

 Below are some of the questions you may have about our program.
-Please note that special measures are being taken to avoid virus transmission at Pinecrest Gardens.
 If you have any specific concerns, please contact Lacey Bray, Educational Program Coordinator at Pinecrest Gardens at (305) 669-6990.

 Registration for CSAAPG is completed online through Pinecrest Gardens’ registration portal and accepted based on availability.
 Please ensure that you provide a contact email you can be reached at for our weekly program communications and up-to-date emergency contact information.

-Families can decide whether to enroll their child in the full semester, in a single module, or in select weeks which are offered both on-site and online.
+Families can decide whether to enroll their child in one module, two modules, or three modules offered on-site.
 Review the schedule, dates, and times to see which option works best for you and your child here.

 All payments are completed through the online registration portal and handled solely by Pinecrest Gardens.
 If you have any specific inquiry as it relates to payment processing, please contact Lacey Bray at (305) 669-6990.

-Pinecrest Gardens is launching the Academy on October 5th with the implementation of Module Two.
-We plan to use some of the revenue from this module to provide need-based scholarships for the third module and beyond (dependent on registration numbers).
+Pinecrest Gardens is launching the Academy in Fall 2021.
+We plan to use some of the revenue from the first module to provide need-based scholarships for the second and third modules and beyond (dependent on registration numbers).
 In mid-October, we will assess what scholarship opportunities, if any, are available and will post that announcement on our website and social media.
 In the interim, you can access Cortada’s ongoing participatory art projects which he has provided free of charge to our community and its public institutions for the past two decades.
 Learn more here.

-CSAAPG programming is presented as one hour and 15 minute daily sessions.
-Sessions are scheduled by grade level: Grades 3-5 will begin at 3:30 p.m., grades 6-8 will begin at 5 p.m., and grades 9-12 will begin at 6:30 p.m.
-A Homeschool STEAM Enrichment Option is also available to high school students at 2 p.m.
+CSAAPG programming is presented as one hour and 30 minute sessions.
+Sessions are scheduled by grade level: Grades 3-5 are scheduled for Mondays at 4:30 pm, grades 6-8 are scheduled for Wednesdays at 4:30 pm, and grades 9-12 are scheduled for Thursdays at 4:30 pm.

-Families can decide whether to enroll their child in the full semester, in a single module, or in select weeks which are offered both on-site and online via Zoom.
+Families can decide whether to enroll their child in one, two, or three modules.
 Review the schedule, dates, and times to see which option works best for you and your child here.

 At maximum enrollment, the instructor-student ratio is one instructor for every seven students.